Skip to main content

 FINANCIAL PERFORMANCE

-We are extremely grateful to all our supporters for their continued generosity across all areas of our work despite the challenging times, and we are committed to ensuring our income is used efficiently, effectively, and responsibly by making every pound count.
+We are extremely grateful to all our supporters for their continued generosity across all areas of our work, despite these challenging times.
+We are committed to ensuring our income is used efficiently, effectively and responsibly by making every pound count.

-Our total income in 2024 was £305 million and our total spend was £309 million, an increase of £9 million and £14 million respectively on the previous year.
+Our total income in 2025 was £262 million and our total spend was £276 million, a decrease of £43 million and £33 million respectively on the previous year.

 OUR INCOME

-The diagram shows our income broken down by thematic areas.
+The diagram shows our income broken down by source.

 OUR EXPENDITURE

-The diagram shows our charitable expenditure broken down by thematic areas.
+The diagram below shows our charitable expenditure broken down by thematic areas.

 HOW WE SPEND MONEY ON GLOBAL PROGRAMMES

-In 2024, the Save the Children global movement directly supported 41.2m children in 93 countries around the world.
-Save the Children UK supported the global movement in 41 countries.
+In 2025, the Save the Children global movement directly supported 37.8 million children in 92 countries around the world.
+Save the Children UK supported the global movement in 37 countries in 2025.
 We provided technical expertise, funding, strategic and governance support, advocacy, programme management and humanitarian response work.
 We also supported staff, partners and the wider humanitarian sector with capacity-strengthening programmes.

 International Aid Transparency